Skip to main content

 If you are on Tor or just offline, you still get a verse because the fallback list rotates by date.
 No blank cards, no suspense.

-I replaced every font stack with the self-hosted BigBlue Terminal Nerd Font bundle and pulled iconography from the same family.
+I replaced every font stack with a self-hosted Nerd Font bundle and pulled iconography from the same family.
 That means:

 1. Navigation, skill chips, and hero stats all use the same glyph system.